adobea-dev/final_year_project/README.md

 i.
 Data Layer.
 The data layer is where our system gets real-world signals about each dealer.
 The data layer is syntesized data containing sales , financing data, dealer tier, collateral monitoring and dealer visits.

-ii.
-2. Dynamic Scoring & Monitoring Layer
+ii.Dynamic Scoring & Monitoring Layer
 This is the analytics engine it takes in data and recalculates "Dealer Health” automatically.

-iii.
-Reasoning & Recommendation Layer (Agentic AI)
+iii.Reasoning & Recommendation Layer (Agentic AI)

 Here’s where the AI begins to “think.”
 This layer uses those data signals to reason:
 It’s agentic because it can: Monitor → interpret → act and autonomously suggest next steps.
 The goal is to make the system proactive, not reactive.